Ainyaku/ainyaku.com/How to install Chrome Remote Desktop on Ubuntu Linux without creating a new session.md

 <img width="400" src="https://user-images.githubusercontent.com/87048351/216847379-26bf946e-b132-4bdc-b1b5-82e8f96920f3.jpg">

-If you see this message, then everything as intended so far.
+If you see this message, then everything is working as intended so far.
 You may now disconnect from the computer.

 ## Modifying Chrome Remote Desktop to use the current session